Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 11 – History Behind Chang Kben

-Chang Kben is the same Pha Nung.
+Chang Kben is the same as Pha Nung.
 Its history goes way back to Cambodia.
 There is a legend about this garment, narrated by Khmer elders.
-Their ancestors used to Chang Kben, which was inspired by the Indian Dhoti.
+Their ancestors used Chang Kben, which was inspired by the Indian Dhoti.
 At that time, Hinduism was the most followed religion in India, with the Khmer Empire ruling over it.
-According to Ramayana mythology, Hanuman is considered symbol bravery, brilliance, and power.
+According to Ramayana mythology, Hanuman is considered a symbol of bravery, brilliance, and power.
 When wearing a Chang Kben, people give tribute to Hanuman, by dropping a tail at the back like Hanuman’s monkey tail.
 This fabric is also known to be worn not only by Thai but by Tamil people in South India, as well as Khmer people, till today.

-During the mid 13th century, Thai people from the Sukhothai Kingdom and Lao people from Lan Xang adopted the Sampit Chang Kben for their festivals, auspicious occasions, and royal events.
+During the mid-13th century, Thai people from the Sukhothai Kingdom and Lao people from Lan Xang adopted the Sampit Chang Kben for their festivals, auspicious occasions, and royal events.
 It became important for royal subjects and monarchs in their palaces.

 Initially, Sampot Chang Kben was only for males.
 But more recently, women have adopted wearing it, too.
 It is especially popular for formal celebrations and events.
 Khmer brides and grooms are usually seen wearing in Sampot Chang Kben at their wedding.